herereadthis/timballisto/docs/rtl_sdr.md

 ```
 ## Radio Spectrum

-The SDR dongles have a maximum range of about 20–1800 MHz so we are only going to focus on those frequencies.
+The SDR dongles have a maximum range of about 500 Khz –1800 MHz so we are only going to focus on those frequencies.

 <table>
     <thead>